puneet-soni/design-patterns-for-humans/README.md

 In plain words
 > Creational patterns are focused towards how to instantiate an object or group of related objects.

-Wikipedia says
-> In software engineering, creational design patterns are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
-The basic form of object creation could result in design problems or added complexity to the design.
-Creational design patterns solve this problem by somehow controlling this object creation.

  * [Simple Factory](#-simple-factory)
  * [Factory Method](#-factory-method)